-Housed in the historic George Stewart house, Shippensburg Public Library provides a variety of free library services and materials to area residents.
+Housed in the historic George Stewart house, the Jeffrey W. & Jo Anne R. Coy Public Library of Shippensburg provides a variety of free library services and materials to area residents.
 The first floor of the library has adult fiction and nonfiction collections, DVDs, audio books and periodicals.
-In July of 2017 the new children's wing opened, with a beautiful new space dedicated to children; with books, toys and spaces for families to share the love of reading.
+In July of 2017, the new children's wing opened, with a beautiful new space dedicated to children; with books, toys and spaces for families to share the love of reading.
 Our new Community Room shares the space and is a popular meeting room for community groups.
 The second floor is now dedicated to our teen and reference collections.

 Modern technology blends with the old at the library.
 Although the building dates to 1880, it has Wi-Fi throughout and there are eight computers with high-speed Internet access and two configured for word processing.